almindor/mipidsi/README.md

 *NOTES*:

-* The name of this crate is a bit unfortunate as this driver works with displays that use the MIPI DCS via any transport supported by [display_interface](https://crates.io/crates/display-interface) but MIPI DSI is NOT supported at this time.
+* The name of this crate is a bit unfortunate as this driver works with displays that use the MIPI Display Command Set via any transport supported by [display_interface](https://crates.io/crates/display-interface) but MIPI Display Serial Interface is NOT supported at this time.

-* This driver does **NOT** handle the backlight pin to keep the code simpler.
-Users must control the backlight manually.

 ## Architecture